 While it is best if couples ending their marriage can agree on all of these important issues, the reality is that they often have different visions of their futures.
 This can often lead to a divorce process that can become adversarial, time-consuming and expensive.

-If you’re considering a legal separation or divorce, or if you’ve been served with a divorce petition by your spouse, it’s important that you consult with an experienced family law and divorce attorney who can help you navigate the complex divorce process and protect your best interests.
+If you’re considering a legal separation or divorce, or if you’ve been served with a divorce petition by your spouse, it’s important that you consult with an experienced family law and divorce attorney in Scottsdale who can help you navigate the complex divorce process and protect your best interests.

 Grounds for Divorce in Scottsdale